TricksterGuy/complx/README.md

 complx
 ======

+# This repository is deprecated, All new development will be done here [complx-tools](https://github.com/TricksterGuy/complx-tools)

 Extensible LC-3 Simulator written in C++.
 Includes a Graphical User Interface and Command Line Interface simulator, Assembler, [Python Bindings](https://pypi.org/project/pyLC3), and Python Autograder (Examples)[https://github.com/TricksterGuy/pylc3-examples].
 Mainly used in CS2110 at Georgia Tech.
 Maintained by Brandon (bwhitehead0308 [AT] gmail [DOT] com).

 __Special Note__ Let me know if your school is using any portion of the tools provided here.
 The tools are subject to change every semester as new features are added or stuff is tweaked based on student feedback.
 I don't want to break anyone's setup, and would like to keep users in the loop with changes and suggest features.